overhangio/tutor-notes/README.rst

 Then, to enable this plugin, run::

     tutor plugins enable notes

 You should beware that the ``notes.<LMS_HOST>`` domain name should exist and point to your server.
 For instance, if your LMS is hosted at http://myopenedx.com, the notes service should be found at http://notes.myopenedx.com.

 If you would like to host the notes service at a different domain name, you can set the ``NOTES_HOST`` configuration variable (see below).
-In particular, in development you should set this configuration variable to ``notes.localhost`` in order to be able to access the notes service from the LMS.
-Otherwise you will get a "Sorry, we could not search the store for annotations" error.
+When testing Tutor on a local computer, this will be automatically set to notes.local.overhang.io.

+To enable student notes for a specific course, you should go to the course advanced settings in the studio, and set "Enable Student Notes" to "true".
+Then, hit "save changes".

 Configuration
 -------------